Welcome

 Tara 150 x 150

-Tara (Field Trips)
+Tara

 Tara has been in the Early Childhood field for over 10 years and the field of education for over 15 years in various capacities.
 Tara has a Masters in Environmental Education (UW, Stevens Point), which led her to combine her passion for the outdoors and teaching.
 She created and implemented the Wonder Bugs Preschool Program and the Aldo Leopold Nature Preschool here at the Aldo Leopold Nature Center.
 Tara is currently an adjunct instructor at UW-Whitewater, teaching two of the four courses for the Wisconsin Registry Nature Based Early Childhood Education Credential, and she has returned to ALNC as a part-time environmental educator after a COVID-related “leave of absence.”
 When Tara is not outside enjoying various outdoor activities in all seasons with her family (two daughters, one spouse, and a fur baby), she can be found enjoying a plethora of creative and musical endeavors.

-Weekend Environmental Educators & Community Assistants
+Weekend EEs & Community Assistants

 Abi C 150 x 150